Going for a stroll

 Farringdon/City of London

 This was a bit of a magical mystery self-tour situated in Central London, England.
-Located within the London Borough of Islington and the City of London, the area is known for its historic significance, vibrant atmosphere, and mix of modern developments with remnants of its past.
-In Roman times, it was an important crossroads and is located along the route of the ancient River Fleet, one of London’s “lost rivers” that now flows underground.
 The district has numerous historical buildings, including St. Bartholomew-the-Great, one of London’s oldest churches.
-Farringdon is also the home to the 800 year old Smithfield Market, one of London’s oldest and most famous markets.
+Farringdon is also the home to the 800 year old Smithfield Market, one of London’s oldest and most famous markets soon to be moved and replaced by museums.
 It has a gruesome history including where William Wallace was hung, drawn & quartered.
 Like most areas within London, you don’t have to walk too far to stumble upon a historical site.
 Take a wander around here and let history fall into your lap.

 Site of William Wallace's execution, Smithfield Markets, 2023